mojira/mojira-discord-bot/README.md

 npm install
 ```

-To run the bot, you need to use `ts-node`:
+To run the bot, you need to run the following command:
 ```
-ts-node .
+npm run bot
 ```

 ## Built with